-That’s why the Resin Obsession deep pour epoxy is perfect for this project.
+That’s why deep pour epoxy is perfect for this project.

 You’ll get a bubble-free vase because its fluid consistency lets those bubbles go screaming to the surface, where you can slay them with a heat gun.
 Plus, you don’t have to worry about cracks in your finished vase because it cures slowly.